KPRCB/XboxGameBarExample/README.md

 # XboxGameBarExample

-Simple XboxGameBar example that uses a fileMapping and mutex for IPC.
+A simple, complete XboxGameBar example that uses a fileMapping and mutex for synchronised IPC.